LRYMND/volvo-rtvi/README.md

 ### > Note:

-The app runs on a RPi3 as well as on a RPi4 with OS Buster.
-Eventually, Carplay will run a little bit worse on a RPi 3 but this wasn't tested throughly yet.
+The app runs on a RPi3 as well as on a RPi4 with OS Buster and Bullseye, both on 32 and 64-bit.

 ## 02 | Display Mod